asashepard/aspectcode/README.md

 ## Releases

-Pushing a tag like `v0.1.1` creates a GitHub Release with the VSIX attached (via .github/workflows/release.yml).
+Pushing a tag like `v0.1.1` creates a GitHub Release with the `.vsix` attached (via .github/workflows/release.yml).

+If you prefer installing from a file, open the GitHub Release for the tag and download the `.vsix` from the **Assets** section.

 ## License